Lightbits Release Documentation

 | 42800 | A volume's protections state could fail to update correctly in some cases of network/ETCD unavailability. |

-| 42614 | Cluster manager and etcd services could suffer a very slow potential memory leak.
+| 42614 | Cluster manager and etcd services could suffer a very slow potential memory leak in rare cases.
 Mishandling of a deprecated GFTL data loss event could cause the event clean logic to stop cleanup of old events, leading to a continuous increase in the number of events stored on the cluster. |

-| 42309 | In certain situations, if there is CM failover during the initial KEK rotation process (race condition), the new CM may not be able to become active.
-This means that many APIs will fail.
-The data path will still work as long as all nodes are healthy. |
+| 42309 | In rare cases, a CM failover occurring during the initial KEK rotation process may result in a race condition where the new CM fails to become active, causing some API calls to fail.
+The data path remains unaffected as long as all nodes are healthy. |

-| 41873 | Under a specific race condition, if a snapshot is created while a node is down and then deleted during the node’s startup at a very precise timing, the node could become unavailable. |
+| 41873 | Under a specific race condition, if a snapshot is created while a node is down and subsequently deleted during a very precise window in the node's startup sequence, the node may become unavailable. |

-| 41466 | Creating a snapshot with a retention time that exceeds 192 years will fail, and a restart of the api-service. |
+| 41466 | Creating a snapshot with a retention time greater than 192 years will fail and cause the API service to restart. |

 | 38706 | In some rare cases, Duroslight could hang during shutdown. |